 I wished to talk about using colorful language for many reasons, but also because in the discourse of today's U.S. politicians it's becoming a common practice, though certainly, most politicians don't even remotely meet the minimum criteria of being an artist, save the ones who are best described as "con-artist".

-And the fact that nowadays there are representatives who branded as “Muslim” by the Media in the U.S. Congress engaging in behaviors that aren’t just inappropriate by moral evaluations of their peers from the same political party but also prohibited by the Quran in plain text, is really disheartening.
+And the fact that nowadays there are representatives who are branded as “Muslim” by the media in the U.S. Congress engaging in behaviors that aren’t just inappropriate by moral evaluations of their peers from the same political party but also prohibited by the Quran in plain text, is really disheartening.

-To talk about virginity and its value when preserved due to moral values, wasn't to shame the individuals who has lost their virginity to someone who is a nice person and appeared "funny" in their perception, though I don't really think that's a valid enough excuse [as Uncle Joy would put it], but it was my excuse because I'm not that familiar with the text of the Bible to quote more about Mary and Jesus than what I've read in the Quran.
+To talk about virginity and its value when preserved due to moral values, wasn't to shame the individuals who has lost their virginity to someone who is a nice person and appeared "funny" in their perception – though I don't really think that's a valid enough excuse as Uncle Joy would put it –, it was my excuse because I'm not that familiar with the text of the Bible to quote more about Mary and Jesus than what I've read in the Quran.

 Though I'm planning on releasing a more serious initiative that talks about matters like this [if Allah will], but for the sake of this post, as there was talk of kisses and Jesus and the encouragement to young men and women to put a ring on it, instead of other acts that demonstrate affection and intimacy in the public, let's criticize Jesus a little too – I believe every prophet is a human being and unless saved by the God, they aren't free of mistakes, shortcomings, failures and etc. –: though many of the wrongs in the Catholic tradition has nothing to do with Jesus and are rather due to innovations added afterward to his teachings and his story, one thing that does hurt is the bullshit notion of being married to the church and the side-effect of priests abusing children.
 Had Mary Magdalene and Jesus put a ring on it, instead of kisses in the public, it would have been too hard for greed-following self-described [fake] followers of him to come up with these bullshit concepts; Even if we argue that the missing word in the lost Gospel of Philip is "mouth" or other parts of Mary Magdalene's body, but something is for sure, there are just too many pictures of these two love-birds: